CFD tips for a traditional windmill environment

 There are two types of guidelines that need

-to be obeyed when looking at the described wind mill environment:
+to be obeyed when looking at the described wind mill environment

-- Minimum distances between the Building model and the surfaces
+- Minimum distances (assumming the wind mill is in the

-of the EFV (domain):
+and the surfaces of the EFV (domain):

 from the lateral (Xmin and Ymin), inlet (Ymin)

-and outlet (Ymax) surfaces of the EFV [Gool, 2025,
+from the outlet (Ymax) of the EFV [Franke, 2007, page

 - Ground: Zmin: height minimum = 0.05m (to overcome